Buhari mourns 20 doctors killed by COVID-19, Nkanga, Ajakpo

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has expressed sadness over the death of 20 doctors reportedly killed by COVID-19, saluting their sacrifices even as he assures that welfare is a priority for his administration.
+President Muhammadu Buhari has expressed sadness over the death of 20 doctors reportedly killed by COVID-19 and saluted the sacrifices they made.

-According to a statement by the Senior Special Assistant to the President on Media and Publicity, Garba Shehu, President Buhari in his condolence to the Nigerian Medical Association (NMA) over the death of the 20 doctors due to the pandemic.
+This is even as he assured that the welfare of medical personnel remained a priority of his administration.

-According to the President, ‘our health workers are making maximum sacrifices for the country in line with their humanitarian calling, and this administration will leave no stone unturned in order to ensure their needs are met.’
+Our health workers are making maximum sacrifices for the country in line with their humanitarian calling, and this administration will leave no stone unturned in order to ensure their needs are met.”

-He noted that ‘our health workers are operating under severe limitations, but they are undeterred in discharging their duties in saving lives.
+He said: “Our health workers are operating under severe limitations, but they are undeterred in discharging their duties in saving lives.

-‘Let me say without any fear of contradiction that no reward is too much for the sacrifices of our health workers in the country, and this administration will give their welfare the priority it deserves,’ the President added.
+“Let me say without any fear of contradiction that no reward is too much for the sacrifices of our health workers in the country, and this administration will give their welfare the priority it deserves.”

-The President also expressed his sadness over the demise of the Galadiman Lokoja, Chief Godwin Ajakpo, and the chairman of Pan Niger Delta Forum (PANDEF), Air Commodore Idongesit Nkanga (Rtd), a former military governor.

 Leave a Reply